 BPMN Signal Event

-The BPMN Signal Event article provides a detailed explanation of the signal event element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Signal Event article provides a detailed explanation of the signal event BPMN element, including the definition, notation, rules, guidelines and examples.

 BPMN Notation

-The BPMN specification defines the Signal Event element using the following description and notation:
+The BPMN specification defines the different types of Signal Event elements using the following description and notation:

 Catching EventsThrowing Events